decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

 **Theorem ([Dolev-Strong \[1983\]](https://www.cse.huji.ac.il/~dolev/pubs/authenticated.pdf)):** *there exists an authenticated protocol for solving broadcast, against any adversary controlling $t<n$ out of $n$ parties, in $t+1$ rounds, using $O(n^2t)$ words*

-Recall [Broadcast properties](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/): (1) *Termination* -  all honest parties decide and terminate; (2) *Validity* - if the leader is honest, its value is the decision value; and (3) *Agreement* - all honest parties decide the same value.
+Recall the [Broadcast properties](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/): (1) *Termination* -  all honest parties decide and terminate; (2) *Validity* - if the leader is honest, its value is the decision value; and (3) *Agreement* - all honest parties decide the same value.

 The Dolev-Strong protocol requires: (1) a *synchronous* model, in this post, we will assume *lock-step*; (2) an *authenticated* setting.
 In this setting, we assume a PKI infrastructure.
 Denote the signature of message $m$ by party $i$ as $sign(m,i)$.
 We assume signature unforgeability.